 Is it time for Europe’s royal families to abdicate?
-In 2017, the British queen celebrates her 65-year sapphire jubilee, becoming the first British monarch to ever reach that milestone.
-Is it a moment of national unity and pride, or a reminder that many Europeans still live with an anachronistic political system?
+In 2017, the British queen celebrated her 65-year sapphire jubilee, becoming the first British monarch to ever reach that milestone.
+Was it a moment of national unity and pride, or a reminder that many Europeans still live with an anachronistic political system?

 Royalists often argue that monarchies bring political stability, respect for tradition and a sense of national pride, along with hordes of tourists (not to mention a roaring trade for tabloid journalists).
 Republicans, meanwhile, respond that hereditary monarchy is an anachronism in a democratic society, particularly as they are often heavily subsidised by the taxpayer.

 Should European monarchies be abolished?
 Are constitutional monarchies incompatible with 21st Century democracy?
 Let us know your thoughts and comments in the form below and we’ll take them to policymakers and experts for their reaction!